apollographql/apollo/docs/source/platform/operation-registry.md

 To selectively enable operation safe-listing, the `forbidUnregisteredOperations` setting supports a [predicate function](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)) which receives the request context and can return `true` or `false` to indicate whether enforcement is enabled or disabled respectively.

+> In the example below, the `context` is the shared request context which can be modified per-request by plugins or using the [`context`](https://www.apollographql.com/docs/apollo-server/api/apollo-server.html#constructor-options-lt-ApolloServer-gt) function on the `ApolloServer` constructor.
+The `headers` are the HTTP headers of the request which are accessed in the same way as the [Fetch API `Headers` interface](https://developer.mozilla.org/en-US/docs/Web/API/Headers) (e.g. `get(...)`, `has(...)`, etc.).

 For example, to enforce the operation registry safe-listing while skipping enforcement for any request in which the `Let-me-pass` header was present with a value of `Pretty please?`, the following configuration could be used:

 ```js line=12-27